• Skip to primary navigation

 Mixed rice and vegetable dish called Greek rice

 It is made with rice -- of course-- as well as assorted vegetables that can vary from one recipe to the next, raisins, and sometimes cubed ham.
 Regardless of variations in its ingredients, it's a complete meal!
-Greek rice can be served as main dish or a side for chicken.
+Greek rice can be served as a side for chicken.
 Since I put ham in mine, I serve it all by itself.

 Ingredients to make Greek rice sitting on a black table with written recipe papers